uofa-acm/uofa-acm.github.io/README.md

 The filename of your post should be YYYY-MM-DD-firstname-lastname.md, where YYYY-MM-DD is the current date.
 The file you create should go in the _post/members directory of the project.

-***We are currently working on fixing this so it is not in the posts directory and does not require a date in the filename.***
+***We are currently working on fixing this so it is not in the posts directory and does not require a date in the filename.
+Stay tuned!***

 ###the file should have the following layout: